- The Red Screen of Death errors on Windows 10 can be as dangerous as the BSoDs.

-Solution 6 – Reinstall AMD drivers without Catalyst Control Center
+7. Reinstall AMD drivers without Catalyst Control Center

 - Download the latest AMD drivers.

-- Run the setup and extract files to a specific folder on your computer.
-Remember where you extract these files, because you’ll need them later.
-If the setup automatically starts, cancel it.
+- Run the setup and extract files to a specific folder on your computer (remember where you extract these files because you’ll need them later).

 - In Command Prompt, change your current folder to Desktop.
 You can do that by typing the following line and pressing Enter on your keyboard:

 - Rename the file to atikmdag.sys.old.

-- Restart your computer.
+- Restart your PC.

-Solution 7 – Change settings.ini file
+9. Change the settings.ini file

 - Find the following line: